Student Advisory Council

 The ideal membership of the committee represents students from all backgrounds.
 Council members represent the College of Engineering and bring viewpoints and perspectives that represent the voices of women; underrepresented minorities; gay, lesbian, bisexual, transgender, low-income, transfer, residential, and non-residential students; Registered Student Organization (RSO) members, and other groups.

-- Councilmembers serve 1-year terms with the exception of the Co-chair who move into the Chair position in their second term.
+- Councilmembers serve 1-year terms with the exception of the Vice Chair who moves into the Chair position in their second term.

 - The estimated total annual commitment is 35-40 hours, including meeting time, and pre- and post- meeting responsibilities.

-- Councilmembers should expect to meet monthly between October and May.
+- Council members should expect to meet bi-monthly between October and May.